The Magic of Michoacán

 Ceramics & Famed Traditional Cooks

 Today we begin our journey into the villages of Michoacán, with their world-renowned folk art and cocineras tradicionales.
-These traditional cooks keep their cultural gastronomy alive by using the ingredients, recipes, and rituals of their ancient Purépecha and Tarascan communities.
-We’ll first stop in Capula, a pottery town, and then move on to Santa Fe de la Laguna for a cooking demonstration and meal at the home of Maria del Rosario Lucas.
+These traditional cooks keep their cultural gastronomy alive by using the ingredients, recipes, and rituals of their ancient Purépecha community.
+We’ll first stop in Capula, a pottery town, and home of Juan Torres--the creator of the catrina.
+Tour his studio and gallery before moving on to Santa Fe de la Laguna for a cooking demonstration and meal at the home of Maria del Rosario Lucas.
 After lunch, we’ll continue to Pátzcuaro and the lovely Casa Encantada.
 Welcome cocktails on the patio.
 Free evening to explore the town or dine on the Plaza Grande—considered one of the most beautiful squares in Mexico.

 The charm of Pátzcuaro

 After breakfast, we’ll join our local guide for a walking tour.
 Founded in the 1320s, Pátzcuaro’s cobbled streets and low white buildings with terracotta roofs offer the charm and quaint beauty of bygone days.
-Peruse the stalls of the market and sample local produce before heading to a cooking class lunch with Victoria Gonzalez, another famed cocinera that hails from the Tierra Caliente region.
+Learn the history of this enchanting land that was at the forefront of Mexico's Independance movement.
+Lunch with Victoria Gonzalez, another famed cocinera that hails from the Tierra Caliente region.
 Free evening.

 Ancient Ruins & pre-Hispanic Cuisine